pkpatricia/barrel-dev-best-practices/experience.md

 *Add examples!*

-- Use inline javascript and css for loading.

-### Loading
+### Standard Loading

 Add vanilla JavaScript loading functions and CSS responsible for loaders inline in the head, so it's available right away.
+Always put images in a wrapper div (allows for loading animations, forcing aspect ratios).
 For example:

 ```css
 .bg-wrapper {